5 Ways Teachers Are Fighting Fake News

 Subtle changes

-Bedley also teamed up recently with Todd Flory at Calamus Wheatland Elementary School in Calamus, Iowa, to do a fake news challenge via Skype.
+Bedley also teamed up recently with Todd Flory at Wheatland Elementary School in Wichita, Kan., to do a fake news challenge via Skype.
 Flory's fourth-graders chose two real articles and wrote a fake article of their own.
 Then, they presented them to Bedley's class in California.

 The fifth-graders had four minutes to do some extra research based on the presentations, and then they decided which article out of the three were fake.
 Most importantly, they had to explain why they thought it was fake.
 Otherwise, no points.

-Note: A previous version of this story incorrectly identified the school where Todd Flory teaches.
-It is Wheatland Elementary School in Wichita, Kan., not Calamus Wheatland Elementary School in Calamus, Iowa.